 Try our ultra-hydrating, 100% natural Lash & Brow Enhancing Serum for longer, thicker, blacker lashes and denser, darker brows.
 Lashes and brows will respond all-year-round, but especially in the winter, you’ll see a massive difference in the strength, length, and density of your favourite features.

 If you’re not onboard for an extra step in your beauty routine, try our Nourish & Define Brow Pencil or Nourish & Define Brow Pomade instead.
-They’re both infused with growth-actives to encourage thicker, bolder brows over time.
-These options take a little longer to see effects than the serum, but it means growth while wearing products you already use daily.
+They’re both infused with our patented actives to encourage thicker, bolder brows over time.
+These options take a little longer to see effects than the serum, but it means enhancing the appearance of your brows while wearing products you already use daily.

-For maximum brow-growth effects, brush your brows daily with a spoolie brush.
-The bristles will gently exfoliate and help stimulate follicles for greater growth potential.
+For maximum brow-enhancing effects, brush your brows daily with a spoolie brush.
+The bristles will gently exfoliate and help stimulate follicles for greater enhancing potential.

 Thanks for tuning into our blog, Pluminati!
 May your hearts be warm, your lashes be long, and your brows be bodaciously bold.